solar panels Africa

 The need for resilient grid also stems from the sheer scale and pace necessary to achieve the tripling renewable energy capacity, which will increase global renewable energy capacity from 3,870 GW in 2023 [1] to reach at least 11,000 GW by 2030 or an average of more than 1,000 GW of renewable energy additions per year.
 This scale requires more than twice the record high 473 GW of renewable energy annual capacity additions in 2023, which was already a 60% increase from the 295 GW additions in 2022.

-Considering the remote nature of many renewable power projects, rapid development of grid infrastructure and transformation of the existing grids to accommodate higher capacity of fluctuating outputs from solar and wind projects are pre-requisite for achieving the pledge.
-Human settlements are also often remote, making it challenging to extend the centralized grid in a cost-effective manner and mini-grid expansions are needed to power remote communities particularly across Africa and island nations.
 Mini-grids can increase resiliency of centralized grids by modularizing disaster recovery when connected to larger grids and financial viability has improved through cost reduction of PV modules, inverters, batteries, inverters and smart meters.[2]
 However, recent renewable energy growth is quite uneven globally, [3] posing a significant risk to achieving global ambitions and risks making new inequality in terms of receiving clean energy benefits.
 To deliver sustainable energy to all people, renewable energy deployments and grid and mini-grid expansions are needed across all countries.

 Transmission network limitations to deliver renewable energy power and the inability of the existing distribution network to absorb rapidly growing distributed renewable projects are beginning to form a strong bottleneck in many places.
-Globally, there is already more than 3,000 GW of renewable energy capacity, waiting to be connected to grid.
+Globally, there is already more than 3,000 GW of renewable energy capacity, waiting to be connected to the grid.
 [4] Overcoming grid bottlenecks require developing new grid infrastructure, modernizing the existing grids and changing the grid operation.

 Grid operation is getting more complex.
 While electricity grids have historically dealt with unidirectional power flow from large power generators to consumers, renewable energy flows are often bi-directional and intermittent.
 Yet, planning for innovative technologies, digitalized grids, demand shifting, energy storage, neighboring grids interconnectors, and regional interconnectivity can ease handling of these complexities, expedite the transition and reduce overall investment.